SABS-R3/software-engineering-day2/_episodes/13-visualisation-matplotlib.md

 ## Adding Matplotlib to our Virtual Environment

 Similarly to installing NumPy, we also need to install the Matplotlib external library to use it.
+First, make sure you're on the Bash command line, exiting Python if needed.

 If we need to reactivate our virtual environment we can do:

 ~~~
 cd